tuxy/airo/README.md

 - Route map and progress
 - Aircraft information with photos
 - Flights organised by date
-- Scanning boarding passes for information and boarding (QR ONLY for now...)
+- Scanning boarding passes for information and boarding
+- Notifications 6 hour before flight

 ## TODO before release / Roadmap

-- Notification integration
 - Periodic alerts and status for flights
 - Regional Locale settings
+- Fix for timezones
 - Bugfixes

 ## Libraries used/credits